mindscan-de/Tutorials/0x02_BPE/README.md

     Add pair to table and assign it an unused byte

-    Replace all such pairs with this unised byze
+    Replace all such pairs with this unused byte
 }
 Write pair table and buffer
 ```